joerg-weber/joerg-weber.github.io/_pages/publications.md

 <!-- _pages/publications.md -->

 <p>
     Publications in reverse chronological order.
-Preprint versions of all publications can be found on my <a href="https://arxiv.org/a/weber_j_1.html">arXiv page</a>.
+Preprint versions can be found on my <a href="https://arxiv.org/a/weber_j_1.html">arXiv page</a>.
 </p>

 <div class="publications">